mvanthoor/rustic-book/src/search/ordering/killers.md

 > to get his king out of check, for example _Kg1-h1_, and then black can
 > move the rook on _b5_ out of danger.
 >
-> Warning: Qe8-e3+ as actually quite sneaky.
+> Warning: Qe8-e3+ is quite a sneaky move.
 If white tries to to trade the
 > queens by blocking the check with _Qb2-f2_, the rook on _c1_ becomes
 > undefended and the black queen can capture it with another check!